onsi/ginkgo/index.md

 > The programatic approach and the `--focus=REGEXP`/`--skip=REGEXP` approach are mutually exclusive.
 Using the command line flags will override the programmatic focus.

+> Focusing a container with no `It` or `Measure` leaf nodes has no effect.
+Since there is nothing to run in the container, Ginkgo effectively ignores it.

 > When using the command line flags you can specify one or both of `--focus` and `--skip`.
 If both are specified the constraints will be `AND`ed together.

 > You can unfocus programatically focused tests by running `ginkgo unfocus`.
 This will strip the `F`s off of any `FDescribe`, `FContext`, and `FIt`s that your tests in the current directory may have.